HenryLoenwind/enderio-wiki/Dark-Steel-Upgrades.md

 **Ender IO adds multiple Dark Steel Upgrades that can be applied in a [[Dark Steel Anvil]], [[Dark Paper Anvil]] or Dark/Ender/Stellar item with an Anvil Upgrade to Dark, Ender, and Stellar Weapons, Tools, and Armor.**

-For a Player guide on how to use the Dark Steel Upgrade system, see [[Guide: Dark Steel Upgrades]].
+For a Player guide on how to use the Dark Steel Upgrade system, see [[Guide: Dark Steel Upgrades|Guide Dark Steel Upgrades]].

 For a Pack Author/Server Admin guide to disabling upgrades, see [[Disabling Upgrades]].